 MSA Shutter View

-- Zooming in to the shutter level , as shown in Figure 3, is accomplished by clicking the right mouse button and dragging downward.
+- Zooming in to the shutter level, as shown in Figure 4, is accomplished by clicking the right mouse button and dragging downward.
 This is usually enabled on a trackpad by using two fingers at once and dragging in a downward motion.
 Use the upward motion to zoom back out.
-Another option is to click command-"+" to zoom in, command-"-" to zoom out, and command-"0" to reset or re-initialize the display.
+Another option is to click Command-"+" to zoom in, Command-"-" to zoom out, and Command-"0" to reset or re-initialize the display.
 Using the arrow keys to zoom in and out is another possible option.

 - Note that hovering with the mouse over a shutter will display the shutter location in the MSA (quadrant, shutter ID in dispersion, shutter ID in cross-dispersion).
 Hovering the mouse directly over a target symbol will display the Source ID from the input Catalog.

 An MSA configuration can be exported using the Export to CSV button.
-An ASCII file of comma-separated values is produced that has values of '0', '1', 's', or 'x' for each commanded open, commanded closed, failed open, or failed closed shutter, respectively.
+An ASCII file of comma-separated values is produced that has values of "0", "1", "s", or "x" for each commanded-open, commanded-closed, failed-open, or failed-closed shutter, respectively.
 These exported MSA configuration files can be shared and/or imported into other proposals using the Import Configuration(s) button in the MOS observation template.
-Additionally, the MSAViz tool can use these files to visualize where the spectra will fall on the detector and to determine and show the wavelength coverage for each slitlet.

-The open and closed failed shutter positions are inherited from the current MSA shutter operability reference data that the MPT utilizes during plan creation.
+The failed-open and failed-closed shutter positions are inherited from the current MSA shutter operability reference data that the MPT utilizes during Plan creation.
 APT retrieves the current reference file from a database.
 The reference data will be monitored on a regular cadence, and these reference files will evolve over time.